sfyasin/Food_Hygiene_Rating_Analysis/README.md

 ### Data Sources

-Food Hygiene Ratings Scheme (FHRS) Data
+Food Hygiene Ratings Scheme (FHRS) Data.

 The data provides the food hygiene rating or inspection result given to a business and reflect the standards of food hygiene found on the date of inspection or visit by the local authority.
 Businesses include restaurants, pubs, cafés, takeaways, hotels and other places consumers eat, as well as supermarkets and other food shops.

 The scheme gives businesses a rating from 5 to 0 which is displayed at their premises and online so you can make more informed choices about where to buy and eat food.